AcktarOfficial/CloudServer/README.md

 * Written in Javascript, CloudServer is faster and more stable.
 * Having a friendly structure, it's easy to contribute to CloudServer's development and bring your ideas into reality
+* CloudServer must not be used under production environments.
+Its only here just to give an idea to newbies

-CloudServer is **under improvement** yet, we welcome contributions.
+CloudServer is **under development** and we welcome contributions.

 Links
 --------------------